Kate Middleton And Prince William Split: Ten Years Later, Find Out Why

 — Asja (@asjaisamazing) January 9, 2017

 Almost exactly ten years ago, the Kate Middleton news was devastating for Kate and William fans and for Middleton herself.
-At Easter 2007, Prince William and Kate Middleton broke up and for a brief, nerve-wracking period, it looked as though Prince William’s perfect partner was forever gone from his life.
+At Easter 2007, Prince William and Kate Middleton broke up, and for a brief, nerve-wracking period, it looked as though Prince William’s perfect partner was forever gone from his life.

 Middleton was suddenly no longer a royal girlfriend and odds-on favorite for the future wife of Prince William, heir to the throne.
 That didn’t stop reporters from following her everywhere as people devoured Middleton news updates.